mes-uu/transmission-measurements-project/testbed/conotrol_and_datalogging_sytem/software/README.md

 * [example_ArduinoUNO.py](./controlsystem_RaspberryPi/example_ArduinoUNO.py) showcases the functionalities of the Arduino UNO implementation

-The directory [interface_ArduinoUNO](./interface_ArduinoUNO/) contains an Arduino sketch that implements the module-side of the functionalities provided in 'arduinomodule.py':
+The directory [interface_ArduinoUNO](./interface_ArduinoUNO/) is an Arduino sketch that implements the module-side of the functionalities provided in 'arduinomodule.py':

 * [interface_ArduinoUNO.ino](./interface_ArduinoUNO/interface_ArduinoUNO.ino) contains the standard Arduino routines 'setup{}' and 'loop{}'

 * [module_interface.h](./interface_ArduinoUNO/module_interface.h) and [module_interface.cpp](./interface_ArduinoUNO/module_interface.cpp) implement the interface functionalities

+## Setup

+Since the communication uses a shared I2C bus, this functionality must be enabled on the Pi.
+[This guide](https://thelinuxcode.com/configure-i2c-raspberry-pi/) explains the setup process, in particular the steps of the section "Enabling I2C in Raspberry Pi Configuration" should be followed.

+The Arduino sketch [interface_ArduinoUNO](./interface_ArduinoUNO/) can be uploaded to an Arduino UNO board with the Arduino IDE, the Serial Monitor will display information about the interactions with the main board

+The files in [controlsystem_RaspberryPi](./controlsystem_RaspberryPi/) are copied to the Raspberry Pi where the script [example_ArduinoUNO.py](./controlsystem_RaspberryPi/example_ArduinoUNO.py) can be run as `python example_ArduinoUNO.py`